Stormwater fees needed to help clean up the Chesapeake Bay, environmental groups say

 Lawmakers in Harford County are also seeking ways to combat the fees.
 Harford County Executive David Craig, a Republican running for governor,

 In Harford, the county council set its fee at $125 a year for homeowners and $7 per 500 square feet of impervious area for commercial businesses.
 Only 10 percent of those fees would be collected in the first year, however.

 In addition, Harford County state Sen. Barry Glassman announced that he will introduce legislation which would place a moratorium on the levying of any fines, penalties or administrative actions by the Maryland Department of the Environment regarding the fees.
 Glassman, a candidate for Harford County executive, also supports repealing the fees entirely.

 "With the annual legislative session approaching and the need for some uniformity and clarity from the legislature, I think it makes sense to at the very least halt the penalty phase until jurisdictions get proper guidance on local funding and the establishment of credit programs, as well as answers to the many questions regarding the inherent inequalities and severity of this tax," Glassman said in a statement.

 Zolper said it can be hard to educate the public about the fees, because it's not a "sexy issue" and people gravitate to terms like "rain tax" without exploring all sides of the issue.
-He cited a similar debate in 2004 when Maryland, under Gov. Bob Ehrlich, passed the Chesapeake Bay Restoration Fund, which was dubbed "the flush tax."
+He cited a similar debate in 2004 when Maryland, under Gov. Bob Ehrlich, passed the Chesapeake Bay Restoration Fund, which was dubbed

 "Over the past nine years, the state has been able to upgrade 30 sewage treatment plants and that has led to a reduction by thousands of tons the amount of waste that has reached the bay," Zolper said.
 "No one can deny the positive impact that fee has had on the environment.
 This stormwater fee will have a similar result."